Manager Reads - The Culture Code: The Secrets of Highly Successful Groups10 Dec 2018

 Next up in the Manager Reads adventure is The Culture Code: The Secrets of Highly Successful Groups by Daniel Coyle.

 Who recommended the book?
-This book was highly recommended by my team’s VP of Engineering, Michael Comperda, and selected as the next book for the Twitch Manager Book Club.
+This book was highly recommended by my team’s VP of Engineering, Michael Comperda, and selected as the next book for the Twitch Leadership Book Club.
 How is a book selected for the club?
 At the end of each meeting we carve out some time for people to recommend books and champion a particular book for the next month’s meeting.
 Then we coalesce on one and that’s it!
-We keep a running list of all recommendations that we don’t select and revist that list during this time as well.
+We keep a running list of all recommendations that we don’t select and revisit that list during this time as well.

 Judge the book by its cover, font, page quality?
 The hardcover version of The Culture Code sports a simple linear display of its stuff: title, a sun-looking image thing containing the subtitle, author, an award the book received, and the title of another book the author published.
 It’s straightforward although the spores coming from the sun thing almost touching the title and the author makes my skin tingle.
 Inside we’ve got thick paper and sans serif font for chapter titles but a font with serifs for the actual text.